KenDickey/Cuis-Smalltalk-BabySteps/README.md

 The basic idea is that there are a bunch of pallets which allow one to add and compose individual  morphs, their properties and behaviors.
 More direct authoring.

-Ideas are inspired from multimedia authoring environments like SK8 and mTropolis (RIP; Note files in directory IdeaMine).
+Ideas are inspired from multimedia authoring environments like SK8 and mTropolis (Note files in directory IdeaMine).

 The observation is that UI events are rare and don't have to be especially fast.